Susan Slaughter

 May all your data be clean,

-Susan Slaughter and Lora Delwiche
+The Little SAS Enterprise Guide Book by Susan J. Slaughter and Lora D. Delwiche

 1. [...]
 About|SAS Links|SAS Papers|Little SAS Book Series| [...]